-- Maintain Planning Scheme provisions that require proposals with the potential to impact on water quality to demonstrate that appropriate design, infrastructure and management regimes can manage water quality risks: Shire of Mundaring (SoM). - Implement a new clause in the Planning Scheme to require Agriculture Intensive uses with high phosphorus export hazard or very low to low land capability undertake site specific soil and land capability assessment, including testing of soils for phosphorus buffering: SoM. - Implement a new clause in the Planning Scheme to prohibit Rural Pursuits or Animal Establishments with stocking rates greater than those recommended in Guidelines for Keeping Stock Shire of Mundaring (2017).. - Implement a new clause in the Planning Scheme requiring the preparation of a nutrient management plan for uses that propose irrigation with nutrient rich wastewater or fertigation to ensure uses are in accordance with Water Quality Protection Note No. 33 of DWER: SoM.
+- Maintain Planning Scheme provisions that require proposals with the potential to impact on water quality to demonstrate that appropriate design, infrastructure and management regimes can manage water quality risks: Shire of Mundaring (SoM). - Implement a new clause in the Planning Scheme to require Agriculture Intensive uses with high phosphorus export hazard or very low to low land capability undertake site specific soil and land capability assessment, including testing of soils for phosphorus buffering: SoM. - Implement a new clause in the Planning Scheme requiring the preparation of a nutrient management plan for uses that propose irrigation with nutrient rich wastewater or fertigation to ensure uses are in accordance with Water Quality Protection Note No. 33 of DWER: SoM.